-Regular exercise is a partial antidote to so much sitting, but it isn’t the complete answer to our increasingly sedentary ways.
-We also need to find more ways to move throughout the day, a concept known as NEAT (nonexercise activity thermogenesis).
+Regular exercise is a partial antidote to so much sitting.
+But it isn’t the complete answer to our increasingly sedentary ways.
+We also need to find more ways to move throughout the day.
+Take usage of a concept known as NEAT (nonexercise activity thermogenesis).

-NEAT is any movement above rest that increases your energy expenditure but that isn’t a structured exercise routine.
-Almost any activity you can think of counts—from walking around the room when you take a phone call to getting up to mail a letter.
-You don’t have to move all day long—even if you get up for a minute or two every hour, it’ll make a positive impact on your health.
+NEAT is any movement above rest that increases your energy expenditure.
+But that isn’t a structured exercise routine.
+Almost any activity you can think of counts.
+Starting with walking around the room when you take a phone call to getting up to mail a letter.
+You don’t have to move all day long.
+Even if you get up for a minute or two every hour, it’ll make a positive impact on your health.

-There are plenty of opportunities to incorporate more movement into your everyday routine—whether you’re at work, home or on the go:
+There are plenty of opportunities to incorporate more movement into your everyday routine.
+This counts for whether you’re at work, home or on the go:

-- Ditch your desk chair.
-Using a standing desk or placing your computer on a counter or sturdy pedestal that lets you stand while you work can help you avoid hours of being sendentary, engaging your muscles and allowing you to move.
+Ditch your desk chair.
+Using a standing desk or placing your computer on a counter or sturdy pedestal that lets you stand while you work can help you avoid hours of being sedentary, engaging your muscles and allowing you to move.

-- Track Your Movement.
-A pedometer or a more sophisticated tracking device can help you gauge how much you’re moving throughout the day, which can give you the kick in the butt you need to incorporate more activity into your lifestyle.
+Track Your Movement.
+A pedometer or a more sophisticated tracking device can help you gauge how much you’re moving throughout the day.
+This can give you the kick in the butt as you need to incorporate more activity into your lifestyle.
 Try aiming for 10,000 steps a day, though any improvement is beneficial.
 These devices are a nice guide that can prompt you to say, ‘OK, I’ve only taken 2,000 steps.
 I need to move more’.